Can I ask you something?

 Ideally, you should always make a list before heading to the store.
 That way, once you’re there, you’ll be much more productive instead of roaming the aisles like a 15th Century explorer in search of El Dorado.

-I know it doesn’t seem like a big deal, but doing this can significantly reduce your grocery bill by 35% or more.
+It may not seem like a big deal, but doing this can significantly reduce your grocery bill by 35% or more.

 6. Shop generic vs. store brand